 Top Disneyland Photography Spots

-One of the most popular places to take photos at Disneyland is in front of Sleeping Beauty’s Castle.
+One of the most popular places to take Disney photos at Disneyland is in front of the Sleeping Beauty Castle.
 It’s just so iconic and is on everyone’s Disneyland photo bucket list.

 Dumbo the Flying Elephant is also popular because your photographer can take a seat in front of you to capture your family enjoying the ride.